Updated: Aug 26

 I have to admit I have been baking more than usual and dropping my goodies off to my family.
 I figure if I can't see them I can at least feed them.

 This was my mother-in-law, Isabelle, recipe.
-I love it because it takes so little ingredients to make and if I double it I can freeze the second pan.
+I love it because it takes so few ingredients to make and if I double it I can freeze the second pan.
 Every time I make them I see her sweet face.
-I miss her so.
+I miss her so much.

 Peanut Butter Bars